awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 1. Run an `ALL_DIRECTORIES` query on the Oracle Standby to confirm that the changes were applied\.

 1. Create a source endpoint for the Oracle Standby by using the AWS DMS Management Console or AWS Command Line Interface \(AWS CLI\)\.
-While creating the endpoint, specify the extra connection attributes following\.
+While creating the endpoint, specify the following extra connection attributes\.

    ```
    useLogminerReader=N;useBfile=Y;archivedLogDestId=1;additionalArchivedLogDestId=2